 "Get pressed for success!", is a very good motto for any seamstress!
 Pressing fabric for sewing is very different from ironing your clothes for work.
 In simple terms of pressing vs ironing, one technique requires pressure and the other smoothing.
+This tutorial will show you how to press seams and how to press quilt seams for a perfectly flat finish.

 Pressing Fabric for Sewing

-If you took a step back in time you would see that sewers used a ‘smoothing iron’ to press garments.
+If you took a step back in time, you would see that sewers used a ‘smoothing iron’ to press garments.
 It was a heavy metal iron that was heated on the stove or by the fire and used to smooth creases out of very elaborate garments.
 Today we have the advantage of being able to press with a steam iron, heated electrically.
 A good steam iron can press seams flat and reduce wrinkles.

 The secret of a well-made garment is to remember to press each seam or section as you construct your garment.
 Always practice on a scrap first so you can be sure of the effect of the iron on your fabric.